samply/bridgehead/README.md

 We have tested the installation procedure with an Ubuntu 22.04 guest system running on a VMware virtual machine.
 That worked flawlessly.

 Installation under WSL ought to work, but we have not tested this.

+## Troubleshooting

+### Monitoring

+To keep all Bridgeheads up and working and detect any errors before a user does, a central monitoring

+- Your Bridgehead itself will report relevant system events, such as successful/failed updates, restarts, performance metrics or version numbers.
+- Your Bridgehead is also monitored from the outside by your network's central components.
+For example, the federated search will regularly perform a black-box test by sending an empty query to your Bridgehead and checking if the results make sense.

+In all monitoring cases, obviously no sensitive information is transmitted, in particular not any patient-related data.
+Aggregated data, e.g. total amount of datasets, may be transmitted for diagnostic purposes.

+### Docker Daemon Proxy Configuration

+Docker has a background daemon, responsible for downloading images and starting them.
+Sometimes, proxy configuration from your system won't carry over and it will fail to download images.
+In that case, configure the proxy for this daemon as described in the [official documentation](https://docs.docker.com).

 ## License